geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 As part of her Microsoft Teams pilot project, Holly Dickson has been tasked with creating a custom calling policy for Adatum.
 Instead of customizing the default global policy, she will follow best practice guidelines and create her own customized policy that will be used as Adatum’s default policy.

+1. On LON-DC1, you should still be logged in as the Adatum Administrator, and you should still be logged into Microsoft 365 in your Edge browser as Holly Dickson.

-1. On the left-hand navigation pane in the **Teams admin center**, under the **Voice** group, select **Calling policies.**
+2. In your Edge browser, in the **Microsoft Teams admin center**, select **Voice** in the left-hand navigation pane and then select **Calling policies.**

-2. In the **Calling policies** window, scroll down through the list to see the predefined calling policies, and then select **+Add** in the menu bar that appears above the list of calling policies.
+3. In the **Calling policies** window, scroll down through the list to see the predefined calling policies, and then select **+Add** in the menu bar that appears above the list of calling policies.

-3. The unnamed field at the top of the page is the title of your new calling policy.
-Select this field and enter **Default Adatum Calling Policy** as the name of the policy.
+4. Select the **Add new calling policy** field at the top of the page and enter **Default Adatum Calling Policy** as the name of the policy.

-4. Scroll down the page and select the following values for each setting:
+5. Scroll down the page and select the following values for each setting:

 	- Make private calls: **On**